platypus-platform/pp-iptables/README.md

 Agent to configure iptables rules (using portauthority) for an application.

-For testing, `fakebin` provides stubs of required binaries which you can add to your path.
+For testing, `fake/bin` provides stubs of required binaries which you can add to your path.

-    PATH=$PATH:./fakebin go run main.go
+    PATH=$PATH:./fake/bin go run main.go